NeilMacMullen/Textrude/README.md

 ### vNext (source only)
 - Retarget to Net6
+- Fix bug where a StackOverflowException could be thrown if textrude.to_csv/to_json/to_yaml was called on recursive object

 ### v1.7.0 (source/binary)
 - Chocolatey install is available.
 - A number of cli [convenience commands](doc/textrude_convenience.md) have been added to make it easier to process data files.